 Dried herbs – oregano, basil, thyme, 1 or 2 bay leaves

 Cooking oil – olive or grapeseed oil

-Tap or bottled water (or Britta Water)
+Tap or filtered water such as Britta Water

 A large pot with a lid